 Got a question?

-Visit our floodplain planning and management page and check out our FAQs.
+Visit our floodplain management page and check out our FAQs.

-*This website does not necessarily represent the opinions of the NSW Government or the Department of Planning and Environment
+*This website does not necessarily represent the opinions of the NSW Government or the Department of Planning, Industry and Environment.

 About Northern Lakes catchment

 The suburbs within the catchment are densely populated and the catchment is drained by a network of channels and stormwater drains.
 During periods of heavy rainfall, stormwater infrastructure can be overwhelmed, exceeding capacity and there is potential for overland or 'flash' flooding across homes and streets which flows into the Northern Lakes.

 For residents within the catchment who have experienced severe flood events in the past, this causes significant disruption and inconvenience.
 There is also potential for property damage as well as risk to life.

 An overland flood study for the catchment was prepared in 2015.
 The outcome of the study confirmed that inundation of approximately 2,142 properties is predicted to occur during a 1% AEP event or a 1 in 100-year flood event.
 Problem areas have been mapped which identify the Flood Extents including:

 - Buff Point Avenue and Karangal Crescent, Buff Point

 The flood study investigated the flood behaviour and provides the technical foundation of the floodplain risk management study and plan.